 The Book of Common Prayer, which is the guiding document for the worldwide Anglican communion, clearly refutes the doctrine as having no basis in Scripture.

-Although historically the Episcopalian-Anglican teaching has incorporated Protestant and Catholic beliefs and practices, it reflects Protestant theology when to comes to the doctrine of purgatory.
+Although historically, the Episcopalian-Anglican teaching has incorporated Protestant and Catholic beliefs and practices, it reflects Protestant theology when it comes to the doctrine of purgatory.

-Specifically, the Episcopalian church rejects the idea that a Christian would need to toil away in an afterlife waiting room in order to enter heaven.
-The Bible, according to the Episcopalian tradition, teaches that Jesus’s blood is sufficient to cover the wrongdoing of those who believe.
+Specifically, the Episcopalian church rejects the idea that a Christian must toil away in an afterlife waiting room to enter heaven.
+According to the Episcopalian tradition, the Bible teaches that Jesus’s blood is sufficient to cover the wrongdoing of those who believe.
 Therefore, it’s foolish to teach that one’s effort can help achieve future bliss.

-However, the Episcopal Church is not dogmatic about believers going straight to heaven when they die.
-Because the Bible doesn’t give a detailed explanation of the immediate state of deceased believers, the Episcopal Church permits various viewpoints among its members.
+However, the Episcopal Church is not dogmatic about believers going to heaven when they die.
+Because the Bible doesn’t explain the immediate state of deceased believers, the Episcopal Church permits various viewpoints among its members.

 The Episcopal Church has more to say about heaven and the eternal state than purgatory.
 This includes the time in heaven before Jesus’s return and the time on the New Heavens and New Earth.